RenatoSouzaAN/RenatoSouza-back-end-mvp/README.md

     flask db upgrade
     ```

-### Explanation:
+### Explanation

-These commands (`flask db init`, `flask db migrate`, `flask db upgrade`) are used with Flask-Migrate to initialize a migrations directory, generate migration scripts based on changes in your models, and apply those migrations to your database schema.
+These commands ensure that your database schema is synchronized with your models:

--   **`flask db init`**: Initializes a new migration repository in your project, creating a `migrations` directory where migration scripts will be stored.
+-   **`flask db init`**: Initializes a new migration repository in your project.
--   **`flask db migrate`**: Analyzes the current state of your models and generates a migration script that outlines the changes needed to synchronize the database schema with the current state of your models.
+-   **`flask db migrate`**: Generates a migration script to align the database schema with your models.
--   **`flask db upgrade`**: Applies the migration script to the database, making the necessary changes to the schema to reflect the changes in your models.
+-   **`flask db upgrade`**: Applies the migration script to update the database schema.

-These steps are crucial whenever you make changes to your database models (`models.py` in this case) to ensure that your database schema stays up-to-date with your application's data model.
+These steps are crucial whenever you make changes to your database models to keep the schema up to date.

 ### Docker

-To run the back-end through Docker, certify that you have [Docker](https://docs.docker.com/engine/install/) installed and running in your machine.
+To run the back-end through Docker, ensure you have [Docker](https://docs.docker.com/engine/install/) installed and running on your machine.

-Go to the directory that contains the Dockerfile and requirements.txt in your terminal.
-Executa **as administrator** the following command to build the docker image:
+Navigate to the directory containing the Dockerfile and requirements.txt in your terminal.
+Execute **as administrator** the following command to build the Docker image:

 ```
 $ docker build -t renatosouza-back-end-mvp .
 ```

-Once the image is created, to run the container, you have to, **as an administrator**, run the following command:
+Once the image is created, to run the container, ** execute as an administrator** the following command:

 ```
 $ docker run -p 5000:5000 rest-api